Censorship of the Bible: Italy

 The Duchy of Tuscany had a reputation for being liberal during the rule of Leopold II, even prior to 1849.
 There were three Protestant churches within the duchy: one English, one Scottish and one French.
 The French Protestant church held fairs in the Italian language.
 After the brief period during the republic the subsequent counter-revolution, the liberal climate changed to conservative.
 On May 18, 1849, 3,000 copies of a Catholic Italian translation of the Bible were confiscated and burned under the orders of Antonio Martini, the Archbishop of Florence, even though they had been printed with permission.
 Persecution of Protestants increased.
 In 1851, services in Italian were outlawed.
 The possession of a Protestant Italian Bible alone was considered sufficient evidence for conviction.
 The most prominent prisoner was Count Piero Guicciardini, who was arrested with six others.
 They had met on May 7, 1851, the day before his voluntary departure for religious exile, and read the Scriptures together.
-He was therefore sentenced to six months imprisonment for blasphemy, which was then converted into exile.
+He was therefore sentenced to six months' imprisonment for blasphemy, which was then converted into exile.

 Austro-Hungary

 In the Austrian Empire, the Patent of Toleration was published on October 13, 1781.
 In addition, on June 22, 1782, and October 12, 1782, Joseph II issued court decrees explicitly authorizing the import and printing of Protestant books and stipulating that previously confiscated publications should be returned as long as they were not abusive towards the Catholic Church.
 These decrees were usually followed, but the reforms were not always followed everywhere throughout the empire.
-In 1854 in Buda the police seized 121 Bibles found in a Protestant congregation and reduced 120 of them to pulp in a paper mill.
-In return the congregation was given 21 kreuzers due to the value of the books as pulp as well as the one remaining Bible, "which is enough for the pastor."
+In 1854, in Buda, the police seized 121 Bibles found in a Protestant congregation and reduced 120 of them to pulp in a paper mill.
+In return, the congregation was given 21 kreuzers due to the value of the books as pulp as well as the one remaining Bible, "which is enough for the pastor."

 Colombia

-On December 7, 1859, in front of the Archbishop's Palace in Santa Fe de Bogotá in the then Granadine Confederation some kind of book-burning episode took place by Catholic officials and people.
-The American ambassador (or "Minister") was accused of involvement, perhaps as political manipulation against the rising prospects an (anti-Catholic) Mosquera regime which was feared to become a military dictatorship.
-The ambassador from the Holy See stated that were that these were "obscene works, impious pamphlets, & publications condemned by the Church" and denied US involvement.
+On December 7, 1859, in front of the Archbishop's Palace in Santa Fe de Bogotá in the then Granadine Confederation, some kind of book-burning episode took place by Catholic officials and people.
+The American ambassador (or "Minister") was accused of involvement, perhaps as political manipulation against the rising prospects of an (anti-Catholic) Mosquera regime, which was feared to become a military dictatorship.
+The ambassador from the Holy See stated that these were "obscene works, impious pamphlets, & publications condemned by the Church" and denied US involvement.
 Protestant claims were that these featured bibles brought in from the London Bible Society.